utdal/resource-catalog-plugin/readme.md

 - `categories_filter="true"` : show/hide the categories filter
 - `programs_filter="true"` : show/hide the programs filter
 - `search_expanded="false"` : expand the search & filters by default
+- `orderby="title"` : order the displayed resources by the specified attribute (see Wordpress REST API docs for allowable values)
+- `order="asc"` : order the displayed resources as 'asc' or 'desc'
 - `show_all="true"` : load and show all resources on page load